sobotka/AgX-S2O3/README.md

 You seem to have wandered well off of your path.
 Since you are lost, I leave the following breadcrumbs to help you find your way back...

+# Where

+The concepte in this repository are found in:
+* Adobe Substance Painter
+* Autodesk VRed
+* Autodesk Alias Studio
+* Marmoset Toolbag
+* Godot Game Engine
+* Blender
+* Avoyd Voxel Editor
+* Etc.

 # Why

 It seems the ideas in this archive have spread to places the author would never have guessed.
 A small document to help those who have tried to parse the scripts felt in order.

+The TL;DR is that [Picture Formation](https://github.com/sobotka/scise/wiki/Picture-Formation) formats the pictorial space.

 # Curves are Meaningless